Skip to main content

 At the back there’s the Evo Paralever setup, with the usual single-sided swingarm encasing the shaft final drive.

-As standard, the R 1300 RT gets BMW’s Dynamic ESA electronic suspension, giving semi-active electronic control of the damping and the rear spring rate, but optionally that can be uprated to Dynamic Chassis Adaption (DCA) to add two rider-selectable modes that change the entire bike’s setup.
+As standard, the R 1300 RT gets BMW’s Dynamic ESA electronic suspension, giving semi-active electronic control of the damping and the rear spring rate, but where it gets interesting is if you choose the optional Dynamic Chassis Adaption (DCA) that adds a couple of rider-selectable modes which change the entire bike’s setup.
 One emphasises comfort, reducing rake to maximise stability, while the other raises the back of the bike for a steeper fork rake and less castor, making the bike more flickable in corners.

 At 281kg the R 1300 RT is no flyweight, and comes in a couple of kilos heavier than its predecessor despite its lighter engine and wheels.
-However, it’s vastly lighter than the 343kg, six-cylinder K 1600 GT, and the new engine means the boxer is now only 15hp down on the bigger bike’s peak power.
-That actually means it has a better power-to-weight ratio than the 1600, as well as offering a larger payload of 229kg against the K 1600 GT’s 197kg.
+However, it’s still surprisingly manageable and a lot lighter than the 343kg, six-cylinder K 1600 GT, and the new engine means the boxer is now only 15hp down on the bigger bike’s peak power.
+That gives it a better power-to-weight ratio than the 1600, as well as offering a larger payload of 229kg against the K 1600 GT’s 197kg.

 Adjustable side trim sections let riders tailor the airflow